mysterious-coding/base_entranced/README.md

 ####/g_siegeStats
 0 = no stats (default JK3)

-1 = prints times for each objective after completion; writes all obj times at end of round (compares times and highlights faster time in green in round 2)
+1 = prints times for each objective after completion; writes all obj times at end of round.
+Compares times and highlights faster time in green in round 2.

 Note: siege_narshaddaa has a bug that causes offense to always complete final obj in stats.
 There is a patched version of nar available here: [[link]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff) this is only required serverside.
 Clients do not need to update to this version.